SandreaSub/SafeMinimapDock/README.md

 Hover your mouse over a minimap button and type : /mdock add
 The button will be added to the dock.
 Repeat this for each minimap button you want to add.
+By removing or adding minimap button in a specific order, you can choose the final layout.

 ## /mdock remove
 Hover over a button already in the dock and type : /mdock remove
 The button will be removed from the dock and its original positioning behavior restored.
+By removing or adding minimap button in a specific order, you can choose the final layout.

 ## /mdock show
 Shows the dock background and the MINIMAP handle and keeps the icons visible.